FAQ

 The State has a default plan in place.
 This process generally takes at least 6 months.
 A petition is filed in probate court, an administrator is appointed to handle the estate and may be paid from estate funds, debts and expenses are paid, and the remainder is distributed to closest known relatives.
 If none are living or they can't be found, it is possible for assets to escheat to the State.

 There is often conflict among family members regarding who should be the administrator, who should get what items of property, and what the deceased person would have wanted.
 In many cases, real estate must be sold.
-A court-appointed guardian must be appointed to handle any assets passing to minors under the age or 18.
+A court-appointed guardian/conservator will sometimes be needed to handle any assets passing to minors under the age or 18.

 What is probate?

-Probate is basically a lawsuit filed against your estate for the primary benefit of creditors.
-When someone dies with a will, a petition is filed to admit the person's will into probate and appoint an executor for the estate.
-When someone dies without a will (or trust), a petition is filed to appoint an administrator for the estate.
-The executor or administrator has the duty to identify all the person's property, pay their debts, funeral expenses, and other costs of administration out of the estate property, and distribute the remaining estate property to the people named in the will (or to the closest relatives if there is no will).
+Probate is basically a lawsuit filed against your estate for the primary benefit of creditors and beneficiaries.
+When someone dies with a Will, a petition is filed to admit the person's will into probate and appoint an Executor to manage the estate.
+When someone dies without a Will (or trust), a petition is filed to appoint an Administrator to handle the estate.
+The Executor or Administrator has the duty to identify all the person's property, pay their debts, funeral expenses, and other costs of administration out of the estate property, and distribute the remaining estate property to the people named in the Will (or if there is no Will, to certain relatives according to Kentucky's intestacy laws).

 What is a Trust?

 A Trust is a private contract between the Grantor(s) (person setting up the Trust) and one or more Trustees (the person(s) in charge of managing the Trust), for the benefit of the Beneficiaries.
 There are many different kinds of Trusts, used for different purposes.
 A Revocable Living Trust is one of the most-used.
-Among other things, it can serve as a method of estate planning that allows most of a person's assets to pass outside of probate, so court proceedings and expenses are largely avoided.
+Among other things, it can serve as a method of estate planning that allows most of a person's assets to pass outside of probate, so court proceedings can be avoided for the most part.

 The Grantor is generally the Trustee to start out, and they have full discretion to use the assets in the Trust, give them away, or even to revoke the Trust.
 When the Grantor dies, the Trust becomes irrevocable, and a successor Trustee automatically takes over the duties of managing the Trust.
 The successor Trustee manages and distributes the Trust assets according to the instructions of the Trust document created by the Grantor.

-A Revocable Living Trust is more expensive to set up than a Will, but it provides much more control over how and when assets are distributed.
-It can also provide protection from certain creditors, from division in divorce, and from bad decisions of beneficiaries.
-To learn more about how a trust works and whether it fits your planning goals, please call to set up an appointment with Than Cutler.
+A Revocable Living Trust is significantly more expensive to set up than a Will, but it provides much more control over how and when assets are distributed.
+If structured correctly, it can also provide some financial protection to beneficiaries from certain creditors, from division in divorce, and from bad decisions of beneficiaries (such as gambling or drug addiction).

 What is required to file a petition for adoption?

 Unless the child has been placed by an approved agency, by the Cabinet, or with the approval of the Cabinet, the child needs to reside in the home of the adoptive parents at least 90 days before a petition can be filed.
 Also, the Cabinet generally has 90 days in which to file its report approving or disapproving of the adoption.
 If the biological parents are agreeable to the adoption or their parental rights have been terminated previously, a final hearing should generally be held within 1-3 months of filing the petition.
-If a biological parent is not agreeable, the process will likely take several more months.
+If a biological parent is not agreeable, the process will likely take several more months and require presentation of additional proof in Court.

 What if the child is from another state?